Happy Valentine’s Day!

 When asking the ladies in our GD Off Topic Facebook group what their favourite Valentine’s Day meals were, there were 2 things that were mentioned by a majority; steak (beef or venison) and a chocolate pudding/dessert of some sort.
 Therefore, following what a majority like, here’s a few ideas to try, along with some vegetarian ideas too

 Steak is packed with so many nutrients and minerals.
 It is a major source of the B-complex vitamins: thiamin, riboflavin, niacin, vitamin B6 and B12.
 It also contains zinc, huge amounts of protein and is one of the richest sources of dietary iron.
-Meat iron is mostly in the heme form, which is absorbed very efficiently, therefore perfect for anyone suffering with anaemia in their pregnancy.
+Meat iron is mostly in the heme form, which is absorbed very efficiently, therefore perfect for anyone suffering from anaemia in their pregnancy.
 Beef contains good natural fats, mainly saturated and monounsaturated fat, but also polyunsaturated fats like omega 3 and 6.
 The other huge benefit is that it has ZERO carbs.
 All this makes beef one of the best ‘pairing tools‘ for us to eat.

 Grass fed beef

-Grass fed beef comes at a cost, but it if you’re in a position to be able to buy it, then it can be extremely beneficial to you (and baby!)
+Grass fed beef comes at a cost, but if you’re in a position to be able to buy it, then it can be extremely beneficial to you (and baby!)

-To find grass fed beef in the UK, look out for the Pasture For Life certificate and check out the pastureforlife.org website
+To find grass-fed beef in the UK, look out for the Pasture For Life certificate and check out the pastureforlife.org website

 If you like beef steak and have not tried venison, then give it a go!
 Beautifully rich in flavour just like beef, but much leaner, it can make for a wonderful treat.
 Just like beef it also packs a huge nutritional punch, but with slightly more protein and less fat.